 - be set-back 600mm from side and rear boundaries.
 All sheds bigger than 6x5 must be setback 1.0m from side and rear boundaries; - be pre-coloured and have an external finish that is complementary to the surrounding environment (Zincalume, galvanised finishes, or other highly reflective materials are not allowed); - must be positioned in at the rear of allotments and located so as to minimize their visibility from the primary street frontage.

-Please note: Sheds or outbuildings less than 3x4m will not need to be assessed by the Virginia Grove Encumbrance Manager.
+Please note: Sheds or outbuildings less than 3x4m will not need to be assessed by the Virginia Grove Encumbrance Team.
+However they are required to comply with the three points noted above.

 5.2 Other Ancillary Structures